skippbox/kompose-origin/README.md

 ## Usage

 You need a Docker Compose file handy.
-There is a sample one in the `samples/` directory for testing.
+There is a sample gitlab compose file in the `samples/` directory for testing.
 You will convert the compose file to K8s objects with `kompose k8s convert`.

-The conversion step also submits the objects to a kubernetes endpoint on localhost:8080.
-If you have a remote Kubernetes endpoint, simply run a proxy with `kubectl proxy --port=8080`.

 ```bash
 $ cd samples/